Friday 14.8.2020 460km Total: 460km 6h 9m Total: 6h 9m

 I might be a bit grumpy but still it's glorious to be heading out.

-Onboard the ferry I seem to be the only person wearing a mask despite it being mandatory in a public environments in Poland.
+Onboard the ferry I seem to be the only person wearing a mask despite it being mandatory in all public environments in Poland.

 Tax free was out of the question because they had a one-in-one-out system due to Covid and the cue was astronomical.